TeenLife

 What was the most memorable moment of your summer?

 Of this rewarding summer, the most memorable moment had to be the last gathering of my five-week college credit group.
 We received our honors certificates and celebrated with a pizza party and emotional speeches of gratitude from the students and staff.
-The room was full of laughter, tears, and joy and is something I will always cherish.
+The room was full of laughter, tears, and joy and it's something I will always cherish.

 What advice do you have for teens looking at summer programs?